harshitsinghai77/fictional-octo-funicular/posts/python-list-vs-linkedlist-when-iterating-over-a-huge-list.md

   url: "/assets/blog/dynamic-routing/cover.jpg"
 ---

-Let's say you have a huge list and you want to remove items from the list based on some condition, what data structure will you use?
-Me, I'll go with list.
-I'll iterate through each element, perform the check and then remove the item from the list.

-Here's why you shouldn't.

-## Context

-Let's say, we've created a function that iterates through a list of email address and removes any email address that has an invalid format.

-No matter whether we use Python list or a linked list, in both the cases we need to iterate and validate through each email address.
-This takes N steps.
-Let's see what happens when we delete the invalid email address.

-## What happens inside Python List?

-With list, each time we delete an email address, we need another O(N) steps to shift the remaining data to the left to close the gap.
-All this shifting will happen before we can even inspect the next email address.

-Let's say that 1 in 10 email address are invalid.
-If we had a list of 1,000 email addresses, we’d have about 100 invalid ones.
-Our algorithm, then, would take 1,000 steps to read all 1,000 email addresses.
-On top of that, though, it might take up to an additional 100,000 steps for deletion, as for each of the 100 deleted addresses, we might shift up to 1,000 other elements.

-## LinkedList to the rescue.

-With a linked list, however, as we iterate through the list, each deletion takes just one step, as we can simply change a node’s link to point to the appropriate node and move on.
-For our 1000 emails, then, our algorithm would take just 1,100 steps, as there are 1,000 reading steps, and 100 deletion steps.

-## Hands-on

-Let's see some code and do a quick testing to see if what we discussed hold true.
-And if yes, then by what difference?
+Imagine this: You're facing a massive list of items, and your mission is to remove certain ones based on specific conditions.
+Your first instinct might be to reach for Python's lists, iterate through the elements, and remove them as needed.
+But what if I told you there's a more efficient way?

+Let's dive into a scenario to illustrate this.
+Picture a function that's tasked with cleaning up a list of email addresses by removing any with invalid formats.
+Whether you use a list or a linked list, both approaches require iterating through each address and performing the validation check.
+That's the common ground.
+But the difference emerges when it comes to deletion.

+### Lists

+Here's the catch with lists: each time you remove an invalid email, the remaining elements need to be shifted to fill the gap.
+This shifting process, often hidden behind the scenes, can significantly impact performance, especially for large lists.

+Imagine a list of 1,000 email addresses with a 10% rate of invalid ones.
+That means about 100 deletions.
+While reading all addresses takes 1,000 steps, the deletion process can add up to 100,000 extra steps due to the shifting of elements!

+### LinkedLists

+This is where LinkedLists step in to save the day.
+In a LinkedList, each element (or "node") holds a reference to the next one, forming a chain-like structure.
+The secret sauce?
+When you delete a node, you simply update the link to point to the appropriate next node, without any shifting involved.

+In our email example, using a LinkedList would mean a total of approximately 1,100 steps: 1,000 for reading and only 100 for deletion.
+That's a significant difference!

+### Ready for Action

+Let's get hands-on and explore code examples to witness this efficiency in action.
+We'll put both lists and LinkedLists to the test and measure their performance to see the real-world impact of choosing the right data structure for the job.

-## Setting up a huge list
+### Setting up a list

 Instead of email validator, we're going to generate random names.
 We will iterate through the generated names list and remove the name which starts with "Adam".